Adding that wow factor to your photography is something many of us aspire to. Photography effects are a great way of reaching this goal.

 Move Your Camera to Achieve Kinetic Light Painting

-It is easy to achieve, as long as you follow a few simple steps.
+It is easy to achieve, as long as you follow a few simple steps:

 - Select a location where you have a clear view of the sky in the background.

 There are many locations where you can find reflections.
-The first that comes to mind is a reflection in a pond, but there are lots of other possibilities.
+The first that usually comes to mind is a reflection in a pond, but there are lots of other possibilities.

 There are plenty of ways you can photograph the ball.
 The typical way is to use a macro lens, so you can focus on the image in the ball while blurring the background into bokeh.

-A lot of HDR programs are essentially plug and play, with the option to adapt a few settings.
+A lot of HDR programs are plug and play, with the option to adapt a few settings.
 Digital blending gives you complete control.

 If you’re a landscape photographer, this is the photo effect you really must learn.

 This technique is usually carried out handheld.
 If the situation allows, you can try photographing from a tripod.
 The tripod should ensure smoother motion as you follow the object you’re panning.

 Have you ever tried any of the effects listed in this article?
-If you have what were your experiences, and do you have photos to share?
+If you have, feel free to share your photos in the comment section of this article.
 If you haven’t, now is a great chance to go out and try something new!